Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- The Heat concede 109.8 points per contest, second-ranked in the league.
+- On defense, the Heat have allowed 109.8 points per game, which is second-best in the league.

 Michael Porter Jr. vs. the Heat